menu icon

 • ×

-Loaded with white chocolate chips, milk chocolate chips, nuts, and a hint of cinnamon, Mama Kelce's chocolate chip cookies are amazing!
+Loaded with white chocolate chips, milk chocolate chips, nuts, and a hint of cinnamon, Mama Kelce's cookie recipe is amazing!
 Crispy on the outside and chewy in the center.
 Here is my review of the viral recipe!

-You might also like the famous Jacques Torres chocolate chip cookies, copycat Subway cookies, or copycat Gideon's Bakehouse chocolate chip cookies.
+You might also like the famous Jacques Torres chocolate chip cookies, copycat Subway chocolate chip cookies, or copycat Gideon's Bakehouse chocolate chip cookies.
+I even have a copy of the Martha Stewart Fired Me Cookies!

 When the recipe was shared in People magazine, I bookmarked it and knew that I had to try it!
 I'm not typically a big fan of white chocolate chips, but the combination of milk chocolate, white chocolate, nuts, and a hint of cinnamon might just be my new favorite now.